JAlcocerT/JAlcocerT/content/blog/biz-news-websites.md

 > **MIT** | A news website built with Astro

+Which is some kind of theme that very interesting people would use to tell you a life story: https://www.cyclingabout.com/

 {{< details title="What I like about Astro News Theme - Search, mdx, OG, RSS... 📌" closed="true" >}}

 1. Post are writen with `.mdx`